-4.1 Van Veen grab samples
+6.5.1.
+Van Veen grab samples

-4.1.1 Equipment
+6.5.1.1.
+Equipment

-- Van Veen grab, 0.1m2 (measure and record the individual grab dimensions in Sheet 6 and/or InFHI) - Container to measure volume of grab sample (in case the penetration depth can not be measured with a ruler in the centre of the grab) - Gardline Autosiever (Figure 5) - Sieves: 4mm, 2mm, 1mm, 0.5mm - Buffered 4% formaldehyde solution - Storage bottles and waterproof labels for all sieve fractions.
-All samples should be stored in containers labelled internally and externally. - Corer for sediment samples (25-mm diameter cores to 10cm depth).
+Use a 0.1m2 Van Veen grab (Figure 6.5.1.1.1) Actual dimensions may vary slightly so measure and record the individual grab dimensions in Sheet 6 and/or InFHI.
+A container may be required to measure the volume of grab sample in case the penetration depth can not be measured using a ruler in the centre of the grab.
+The sampled material will be passed through a sieve stack consisting of sieves with mesh sizes of 4mm, 2mm, 1mm, and 0.5mm.
+This processes is greatly facilitated by through the use of a Gardline Autosiever (Figure 6.5.1.1.2), and this is recommended.
+Material retained in each sieve will be stored in buffered 4% formaldehyde solution, so storage bottles and waterproof labels for all sieve fractions will be required.
+All samples should be stored in containers labeled internally and externally.
+Finally a corer for collecting sediment samples (25-mm diameter cores to 10cm depth) will be required.